openstack/releases/doc/source/reference/process.rst

 #.
 When all translations and bug fixes are merged for a project,
    prepare a new release candidate.

 #.
-After final releases for release:cycle-with-intermediary projects
-   are tagged, create their stable branches.

-#.
 On the morning of the deadline for final release candidates, check
    the list of unreleased changes for cycle-with-rc projects and verify